bukowa/tagc/README.md

 # tagc
- tag your cli commands for future search
+tag any text for future search

 ### Help
 ```bash